TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_pro_connected_wifi.md

 ### Final Setup

 Once connected, power up the board using 12-24v and connect to the USB port on the board.
-Using a program such as [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/), connect to the board.
+Using a program such as putty.
+Follow the instructions [here](putty.html) to set it up for RRF.
 Then type in the following

 ```
 M997 S1